Horacio Elizondo: 2006 FIFA World Cup

-Elizondo was also the referee in the Switzerland 2-0 South Korea group game.
+Elizondo was also the referee in the Switzerland 2–0 South Korea group game.
 Elizondo handed out nine yellow cards during the match, booking five Swiss players, Philippe Senderos, Hakan Yakın, Raphael Wicky, Christoph Spycher and Johan Djourou and four Koreans Park Chu-Young, Kim Jin-Kyu, Choi Jin-Cheul and Lee Chun-Soo.
 Elizondo called 7 fouls against Switzerland and 19 against South Korea.
 There were a total of six offsides calls, split evenly between the two teams.

-He awarded the Swiss a goal when he overruled the assistant referee Rodolfo Otero's raised offside flag.
+Elizondo awarded the Swiss a goal when he overruled the assistant referee Rodolfo Otero's raised offside flag.
 Several players, including two defenders, Kim Jin-Kyu and Choi Jin-Cheul, who were following Alexander Frei stopped playing when they saw the flag.
 The ball was put into the path of Alexander Frei after being hit by Lee Ho's foot.
 Korea's coach Dick Advocaat was livid at the time, but a few days later agreed that the decision to allow the goal was correct.

-Elizondo was the referee in the England 0-0 Portugal quarter-final, which Portugal won 3–1 on penalties.
+Elizondo was the referee in the England 0–0 Portugal quarter-final, which Portugal won 3–1 on penalties.
 Elizondo gave yellow cards to Ricardo Carvalho and Petit of Portugal and to Owen Hargreaves and John Terry of England, as well as a straight red card to England's Wayne Rooney after he stood on Ricardo Carvalho's groin, for a total of 5 cards.
 Elizondo called 18 fouls on England and 10 on Portugal, found Portugal offsides 3 times and England none.

-World Cup Final
+World Cup final

 Elizondo was the referee for the final of the tournament in Berlin's Olympiastadion on July 9, between France and Italy.
 He awarded France a penalty after Florent Malouda went down in the box under contact from Marco Materazzi.
-Elizondo gave Zinedine Zidane a red card after he headbutted in the chest Marco Materazzi in the 111th minute after consulting fourth official Luis Medina Cantalejo via headset.
+Elizondo gave Zinedine Zidane a red card after he headbutted Marco Materazzi in the chest during the 111th minute after consulting fourth official Luis Medina Cantalejo via headset.